Holixus/nanojson/README.md

 * `node` -- pointer to json node
 * `missed_value` -- default value if node is undefined (NULL)

 Returns boolean(1 or 0) value of node.
-Not JS_BOOLEAN node will be converted to boolean by JS type convertation rules.
+Non JS_BOOLEAN node will be casted to boolean by JS type convertation rules.

 If node is NULL returns `missed_value`.